coolbeans201/GreatTechBlogPosts/README.md

 ## Links

+### Adobe

+[Taking Query Optimizations to the Next Level with Iceberg](https://blog.developer.adobe.com/taking-query-optimizations-to-the-next-level-with-iceberg-6c968b83cd6f) - As someone looking to learn more about Iceberg, this was a good primer on how to optimize queries

+[Iceberg at Adobe](https://blog.developer.adobe.com/iceberg-at-adobe-88cf1950e866) - A good overview on how Iceberg is used at a huge company

+[What Is CI/CD² (CI/CD Squared)?
+Continuous Integration and Continuous Delivery](https://blog.developer.adobe.com/factoring-continuous-destruction-into-a-ci-cd-pipeline-495be05fe1a6) - Continuous destruction isn't a concept we think about often, but it's definitely a useful point to consider

+[Adobe Customer Journey Management’s Journey into the World of GitOps](https://blog.developer.adobe.com/adobe-customer-journey-managements-journey-into-the-world-of-gitops-678a65743d8f) - It's great to see more and more companies embracing GitOps

 ### Airbnb

 [Data Quality at Airbnb](https://medium.com/airbnb-engineering/data-quality-at-airbnb-e582465f3ef7) - The gold standard when it comes to data quality and how it should be followed.